NBFC Registration Fees in India: Reasons why it is so high

 Apart from this, the company is supposed to provide the RBI with a few essential documents such as KYC and credit report of all the directors and shareholders, Certificate of Incorporation, Business plan, etc.

 Now, if you satisfy the above-mentioned conditions, you can proceed to apply for NBFC license.
-For NBFC registration with RBI, go to RBI’s COSMOS website, where you need to sign in and submit the application for NBFC registration.
+For Register NBFC with RBI, go to RBI’s COSMOS website, where you need to sign in and submit the application for NBFC.
 But before that, you must ensure that you have registered your company with MCA (Ministry of Corporate Affairs).
-For step by step NBFC registration process.

 Once you have obtained the NBFC license, we advise you to follow up with the NBFC compliances strictly or you may have to face the negative consequences of it.
 Again, if you find it difficult to file the returns of NBFC, get in touch with the experts of Swarit Advisors.